-Under the terms of Mr. Fair's employment agreement that became effective in January 2017, Dr. Smith's employment agreement that became effective in May 2018, or collectively, the employment agreements, each officer's employment is "at will" and may be terminated at any time.
-Under the employment agreements, upon a termination without "cause" or resignation for "good reason" (each as defined below), each of the officers is eligible to receive payments equal to his base salary, COBRA premium payments for 12 months and a pro-rated annual performance bonus.
-If such termination without cause or resignation for good reason occurs immediately prior to, on or within the 12 months following a change of control (as defined in the 2014 Plan), instead of the benefits described above, each of the officers will be eligible to receive (1) continued base salary payments and COBRA premium payments for 12 months, (2) a lump sum payment equal to his full target bonus for the year of termination, and (3) full vesting acceleration of all outstanding equity awards that are subject to time-based vesting.
-All severance benefits under the employment agreements are contingent upon the officer executing an effective release and waiver of claims against us as well as complying with certain other post-termination obligations to us.
+Mr. Fair.
+Under the terms of Mr. Fair's employment agreement, Mr. Fair's employment is "at will" and may be terminated at any time.
+Under his employment agreement, upon a termination without "cause" or resignation for "good reason" (each as defined below), Mr. Fair is eligible to receive payments equal to his base salary for 12 months, COBRA premium payments for 12 months and a pro-rated target annual performance bonus.
+If such termination without cause or resignation for good reason occurs immediately prior to, on or within the 12 months following a change of control (as defined in the 2014 Plan), instead of the benefits described above, Mr. Fair will be eligible to receive (1) continued base salary payments and COBRA premium payments for 12 months, (2) a lump sum payment equal to his full target bonus for the year of termination, and (3) full vesting acceleration of all outstanding equity awards that are subject to time-based vesting.
+All severance benefits under the employment agreement are contingent upon Mr. Fair executing an effective release and waiver of claims against us as well as complying with certain other post-termination obligations to us.

-For purposes of the employment agreements, "cause" generally means the occurrence of any of the following events, conditions or actions with respect to the executive: (1) willful misconduct that is demonstrably and materially injurious to our reputation, financial condition, or business relationships; (2) failure to attempt in good faith to follow the legal written direction of our Board; (3) failure to attempt in good faith to perform his or her duties (other than any such failure resulting from incapacity due to physical or mental illness) after receiving a written demand for substantial performance from our Board; (4) conviction of, indictment for, or a plea of guilty or nolo contendere to, a felony or any crime involving dishonesty, fraud or moral turpitude; (5) dishonesty with regard to us or in the performance of his duties under the executive's employment agreement, which in either case has a material adverse effect on us; (6) material breach of his agreement unless corrected within ten days of written notification of such breach from us; or (7) failure to comply in any material respect with our policies and/or procedures, unless corrected within 10 days of written notification to the executive of such breach.
-"Good reason" under the employment agreements generally means the following events, conditions or actions taken by us with respect to the executive without the executive's written consent: (1) a material reduction in base salary; (2) a material reduction in the executive's authority, duties or responsibilities; (3) a relocation of the executive's principal place of employment agreements.
+For purposes of Mr. Fair's employment agreement, "cause" generally means the occurrence of any of the following events, conditions or actions with respect to the executive: (1) willful misconduct that is demonstrably and materially injurious to our reputation, financial condition, or business relationships; (2) failure to attempt in good faith to follow the legal written direction of our Board; (3) failure to attempt in good faith to perform his duties (other than any such failure resulting from incapacity due to physical or mental illness) after receiving a written demand for substantial performance from our Board; (4) conviction of, indictment for, or a plea of guilty or nolo contendere to, a felony or any crime involving dishonesty, fraud or moral turpitude; (5) dishonesty with regard to us or in the performance of his duties under the employment agreement, which in either case has a material adverse effect on us; (6) material breach of his agreement unless corrected within ten days of written notification of such breach from us; or (7) failure to comply in any material respect with our policies and/or procedures, unless corrected within 10 days of written notification to the executive of such breach.
+"Good reason" under the employment agreement generally means the following events, conditions or actions taken by us with respect to the executive without the executive's written consent: (1) a material reduction in base salary; (2) a material reduction in the executive's authority, duties or responsibilities; (3) a relocation of the executive's principal place of employment agreement.